-Egypt’s publicly-traded satellite operator NileSat has signed a contract with French aerospace giant Thales Alenia Space for the manufacture and in-orbit delivery of a new communications satellite named NileSat 301, reports Egypt Independent.
+Egypt’s publicly-traded satellite operator NileSat has signed a contract with French aerospace giant Thales Alenia Space for the manufacture of a new communications satellite named NileSat 301, reports Egypt Independent.

 NileSat CEO Ahmed Anis and Martin Van Schaik, Senior Vice President at Thales Alenia Space, inked the deal yesterday.

 Ahmed Anis said the signing of the deal follows the selection and approval of Thales Alenia Space as the prime contractor by the Board of Directors of NileSat over four other foreign satellite manufacturers that submitted bids.

 The process of developing the new satellite began almost three years ago, Anis said, adding that feasibility and technical studies took about two and a half years.

 Space in Africa had earlier reported that NileSat formed a selection committee comprising of industry experts and an international consultant to evaluate the bids submitted by satellite manufacturers to ensure it secured the latest technology at a budget price of USD 300 million, citing a statement released by the Cairo Stock Exchange.